dragosite/dragosite/README.md

-- 👋 Hi, I’m Dragos Micu, aka @dragosite
+- 👋 Hi, I’m Dragos Micu, found of WPHarvest
 - 👀 I’m most interested in building WordPress and WooCommerce extensions
-- 🌱 I’m currently deep diving into the WordPress and WooCommerce core
+- 🌱 I’m currently deep diving into the WordPress and WooCommerce core and Headless WordPress
 - 💞️ I’m looking to collaborate on WordPress and WooCommerce extensions, would you have an interesting project
 - 📫 How to reach me on my website: https://wpharvest.com